SvenSerneels/direpack/README.md

 We hope that this package leads to scientific success.
 If it does so, we kindly ask to cite the [official `direpack` publication](https://www.sciencedirect.com/science/article/pii/S235271102200200X) \[0\], as well as the original publication of the corresponding method.

 The package also contains a set of tools for pre- and postprocessing:
-- The `preprocessing` folder provides classical and robust centring and scaling, as well as spatial sign transforms \[4\]
+- The `preprocessing` folder provides classical and robust centring and scaling, as well as spatial sign transforms \[4\] and the robbustness inducing wrapping transformation \[15\].
 - The `dicomo` folder contains a versatile class to access a wide variety of moment and co-moment statistics, and statistics derived from those.
 Check out the [dicomo Documentation file](https://github.com/SvenSerneels/direpack/blob/master/docs/dicomo.md) and the [dicomo Examples Notebook](https://github.com/SvenSerneels/direpack/blob/master/examples/dicomo_example.ipynb).
 - Plotting utilities in the `plot` folder
 - Cross-validation utilities in the `cross-validation` folder